BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-11-13-python-forking-vs-spawn.md

 ### Learn more

 Hopefully these notes have given you (or [future me](https://xkcd.com/1421/)) some insight into multiprocessing and a possible fix for processes that freeze.
-There is a bug report on Python.org that suggests making "spawn" the default start method.  [multiprocessing's default start method of fork()-without-exec() is broken](https://bugs.python.org/issue40379).
+There is a bug report on Python.org that suggests making "spawn" the default start method ([multiprocessing's default start method of fork()-without-exec() is broken](https://bugs.python.org/issue40379)).
 It may be worth checking back there to see if things change in future.

 Below is a script to demonstrate some differences between `fork` and `spawn`.